sabyrzhan/java-apps-playground/README.md

 # java-apps-playground
-👨‍💻 📝 🔬 Playground of my experiments with Java projects
+👨‍💻 📝 🔬 Playground of my experiments with Java and other projects